bburns/PyVoyager/USAGE.md

 * Clips - combine images into short movies, one per target
 * Movies - combine images and clips into movies, add music

+The current approach is to use CALIB images, adjust them, center them, etc.

+Next might try starting from GEOMED images to remove geometric distortion.

+Next might try starting from RAW images and doing our own corrections.

+Next might try importing IMQ images to ISIS cube files so can attach SPICE geometry data.

 ## Images